 Tomatis ® Practitioner Level 2

-Ingrid worked for 12 years as an occupational therapist in the areas of head injury, stroke rehabilitation, dementia care and general medical.
-She has a post-graduate diploma in Gerontology (1988) with a special interest in neurology.
-In 2001, whilst raising her two daughters, she became a founding trustee of the Bay of Islands Waldorf Education Trust and in 2014 completed a Bachelor of Education in early childhood education.
+Ingrid worked for 12 years as an occupational therapist in head injury, stroke rehabilitation, dementia care and general medical.
+She has a post-graduate diploma in Gerontology (1988) with a particular interest in neurology.
+In 2001, whilst raising her two daughters, she became a founding trustee of the Bay of Islands Waldorf Education Trust and, in 2014, completed a Bachelor of Education in early childhood education.

 Why I work with Tomatis®

-I have seen amazing changes in every one of the many clients I have worked with.
-Examples: A pregnant mother’s third baby arrived into the world more alert, contented and responsive than its non-Tomatis siblings, young children now able to sit still long enough to learn, engage in eye contact and become less sensitive to being touched, older children whose drawing and writing skills dramatically improved, teenagers succeeding at school and making friends.
-Adults reported sleeping better, feeling more relaxed and able to cope better with stress, they noted increased focus, improved memory and the ability to make decisions.
+I have seen remarkable changes in every one of the many clients I have worked with.
+Examples: A pregnant mother’s third baby arrived into the world more alert, contented and responsive than its non-Tomatis siblings; young children are now able to sit still long enough to learn, engage in eye contact and become less sensitive to being touched; older children whose drawing and writing skills dramatically improved, teenagers succeeding at school and making friends.
+Adults reported sleeping better, feeling more relaxed and coping better with stress; they noted increased focus, improved memory and the ability to make decisions.

 In 2016 I worked alongside a 3-year-old boy.
-After only 40 hours of Tomatis® listening he became calmer, more settled, focused and receptive and this improved his ability to listen and learn.
+After only 40 hours of Tomatis® listening, he became calmer, more settled, focused and receptive, improving his ability to listen and learn.
 I co-authored an article about this for the Early Childhood Council publication ‘Swings and Roundabouts’: The Tomatis® Method – A Sound Approach To Enhancing Learning Within Early Education.
 (2016)